Effective faithful tropicalizations and embeddings for abelian varieties: Faithful embeddings of rational polyhedral spaces

-\begin{Definition}[unimodularity, faithful embedding] Let $X$ be a polyhedral space.
-Let $\varphi : X \to \TT\PP^N$ be a map.
-Assume that $\varphi (X)$ is contained in the maximal tropical torus of $\TT\PP^N$.
-We say that $\varphi$ is \emph{unimodular} if it is unimodular as a map from $X$ to $\RR^n$.
+\begin{Definition}[unimodularity, faithful embedding] Let $X$ be a rational polyhedral space.
+Let $\varphi : X \to \TT\PP^m$ be a map.
+Assume that $\varphi (X)$ is contained in the maximal tropical torus of $\TT\PP^m$.
+We say that $\varphi$ is \emph{unimodular} if it is unimodular as a map from $X$ to $\RR^m$.
 We call $\varphi$ a \emph{faithful embedding} if it is unimodular and a homeomorphism onto its image. \end{Definition}

-We remark that we can define the notions of unimodularity and faithful embeddings even when $\varphi (X)$ is not contained in the maximal tropical torus of $\TT\PP^N$, but we omit this because we will not need them in the sequel.
+We remark that we can define the notions of unimodularity and faithful embeddings even when $\varphi (X)$ is not contained in the maximal tropical torus of $\TT\PP^m$, but we omit those definitions because we will not need them in the sequel.